Tornado kills 2 in Indiana with another bout of dangerous storms ongoing

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN Meteorologists Briana Waxman and Mary Gilbert and CNN’s Diego Mendoza contributed to this report.
+CNN Meteorologists Briana Waxman and CNN’s Diego Mendoza and Karina Tsui contributed to this report.